 - A. angustidens is estimated to have weighed between 900 and 2,645 lbs and stood between 11 and 14 feet tall.

-- A. angustidens likely died out before then, probably around 700,000 years ago.
+- A. angustidens belonged to a temporal range between the Pleistocene and Holocene and likely died out around 700,000 years ago.

 - At their largest, Kodiak bears can grow to 1,500 lbs and stand over 10 feet on their hind legs.

 Bears are among the foremost predators on earth today.
 Although the planet is currently home to some massive bears, prehistoric bears used to be much, much, bigger.
 Polar bears and grizzlies may be one thing, but the largest bear to ever live dwarfed them.

 Today, we will discover the largest bear to ever exist and learn what happened to this massive beast.
 Let’s get started!

 Arctotherium angustidens, the Largest Bear to Ever Live